 Animal and human diseases

-Many diseases can be transferred from animal to human through contact with skin, wool, hair, blood, saliva, urine and fetal products.
+Many diseases can be transferred from animal to human through contact with skin, wool, hair, blood, saliva, faeces, urine and fetal products.
 Precautions include:

 - Keep your animals appropriately vaccinated.